microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/01 - Introduction to SQL database in Fabric/01 - Introduction to SQL database in Fabric.md

 4. Now, click the **New Query** button on the tool bar
 !["A picture of clicking the New Query button on the tool bar"](ExploreNewQuery.png)

-this will open a new query editor window that we will use to work directly with the database.
+this will open a new query window that we will use to work directly with the database.

-5. Copy and paste the following code into the query editor:
+5. Copy and paste the following code into the query window:

     ```
     SELECT * FROM [SalesLT].[Product]
     ```

-6. Once the code is in the query editor, **click the Run button** (or you can use `CTRL + Enter` as a shortcut).
+6. Once the code is in the query window, **click the Run button** (or you can use `CTRL + Enter` as a shortcut).

 !["A picture of clicking the run button in the query editor"](ExploreQueryEditorRun.png)

-You will see the **results** of the query on the **bottom of the query editor**.
+You will see the **results** of the query on the **bottom of the query window**.
 !["A picture of the results of the query on the bottom of the query editor"](ExploreQueryEditorResults.png)